OGGM/oggm/docs/input-data.rst

   running the bed inversion algorithm again) are not possible anymore.
-- **Level 5**: on top of level 4, an additional historical simulation is run from the RGI date to the last possible date of the baseline climate file (for example end of 2019 for CRU and ERA5).
+- **Level 5**: on top of level 4, an additional historical simulation is run from the RGI date to the last possible date of the baseline climate file (currently december 2019 for CRU and ERA5).
-  The state of the glacier as month 01, (hydrological) year 2020 can then be used for future projections.
+  The state of the glacier (currently set as month 01 in hydrological year 2020) can then be used for future projections.

 In practice, most users are going to use level 2, level 3 or level 5 files.
 Here are some example use cases:

-1. *Running OGGM from GCM / RCM data with the default settings*: start at level 5
+1. *Running OGGM from GCM / RCM data with the default settings*: **start at level 5**
-2. *Using OGGM's flowlines but running your own baseline climate, mass-balance or ice thickness inversion models*: start at level 2 (and maybe use OGGM's workflow again for the ice dynamics?).
+2. *Using OGGM's flowlines but running your own baseline climate, mass-balance or ice thickness inversion models*: **start at level 2** (and maybe use OGGM's workflow again for glacier dynamic evolution?).
 This is the workflow used by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
 3. *Run sensitivity experiments for the ice thickness inversion*: start at level 3 (with climate data available) and re-run the inversion steps.

+Here is the command to choose the pre-processing level (using Hintereisferner glacier here):

+   gdir = workflow.init_glacier_directories('RGI60-11.00897',
+                                                 from_prepro_level=1)

 Glacier map size: the prepro_border argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~